gtk-rs/gtk4-rs/book/src/hello_world.md

 [This guide](https://wiki.gnome.org/HowDoI/ChooseApplicationID) helps you find a suitable application id for your app.

 We execute `cargo run` in order to build and run it.
-The terminal is blocked, but nothing appears on ours screen.
+It builds fine, but nothing appears on ours screen.
 GTK warns us though, that it would have expected that something would be called in its `activate` step.
 So let us create a window there.